shockscript/spec/src/overview/relation/reactjs.md

 ## Contexts

-Context usage is represented as `whackds.ContextValue.<T>` objects, although they are used as natural `Context`-annotated locals.
+Context usage is represented as `whack.ds.ContextValue.<T>` objects, although they are used as natural `Context`-annotated locals.

 ```
 function ExampleComponent() {